 If you have never heard about Clipping indicators in Lightroom, you are at the right place then.
-I learned to use them just some months ago, but it definitely changed my editing workflow.
+After I learned what they are and how to use them, it changed my complete editing workflow.

-Clipping indicators serve to keep better control over your editing process and as a result, can help you to increase your chance of success of your images.
-Your editing process will become much more professional with higher quality outcome.
+Clipping indicators serve to keep a better control over your editing process, whichwill become much more professional with higher quality outcome.

 In this article, I will explain to you what Clipping Indicators are, why they are important and how to use them.
 Some people know them also as a J-trick, and I will explain it too in this article.